elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 "hello"
 ```

-If a function with default values has multiple clauses, it is required to create a function head (without an actual body) for declaring defaults:
+If a function with default values has multiple clauses, it is required to create a function head (a function definition without a body) for declaring defaults:

 ```elixir
 defmodule Concat do